ietf-wg-cellar/matroska-specification/notes.md

 it back (possibly with a reduced feature set).

 The `EBML Header` of each Matroska document informs the reading application on what version of Matroska to expect.
-The `Elements` within `EBML Header` with jurisdiction over this information are `DocTypeVersion` and `DocTypeReadVersion`.
+The `Elements` within the `EBML Header` with jurisdiction over this information are `DocTypeVersion` and `DocTypeReadVersion`.

 `DocTypeVersion` **MUST** be equal to or greater than the highest Matroska version number of